ikorde/emission-absorption-lines/README.md

 # emission-absorption-lines
 This python code creates a pipeline to download spectra, create a Pandas database from them, and calculate various numerical values that aid in galaxy formation research.
+It also generates useful visualizations to compare and quanitfy results.

+Spectra used in this example: https://irsa.ipac.caltech.edu/data/COSMOS/tables/spectra/deimos_redshift_linksIRSA.tbl

 ## Run
 Change paths as necessary. <br/>